mokyox/graphql-pokeapi/README.md

 **Notes**:

-- `getDescription` returns Pokedex entries from _Pokemon: Alpha Sapphire_ for Generation I ~ VI Pokemon and _Pokemon: Sword_ entries for Generation VII and Generation VIII Pokemon.
+- PokeAPI is missing Pokedex entries for some generation 2 and 3 Pokemon.
+Therefore `getDescription` returns Pokedex entries from _Pokemon: Alpha Sapphire_ for Generation I ~ VI Pokemon and _Pokemon: Sword_ entries for Generation VII and Generation VIII Pokemon.

 - This Graph API only contains a few data fields that I plan on consuming myself for a project.
 Feel free to contribute to adding extra fields by adding an issue or PR.